Spectral characterisation of inertial particle clustering in turbulence: Introduction

 \section{Introduction}

 Turbulent gas flows often harbour particles of different sizes, for example dust grains or water droplets.
 Larger particles can have significant inertia and decouple from the flow.
 This can lead to local enhancements of their density, which is generally described as clustering.
 This can be important for the coalescence of particles to larger ones.
 This process eventually leads to the formation of planetesimals in planetary accretion discs \citep{1980Icar...44..172W} or to raindrops in clouds \citep{Shaw03,GW13}.
 Another situation where particle clustering is important is when reactive particles are ``competing'' for the same reactant gas.
 The concentration of reactant gas may then be significantly lower within a particle cluster than outside, which yields an overall lower reaction rate \citep{kruger17a,2018JFM...836..932H,karchniwy19}.
+For this situation, which is our main interest, it is large-scale clustering that is most important.
+The reason for this is that small particle clusters, of the order of the Kolmogorov scale, have a diffusive time scale that is shorter than the reactive time scale by which particles are consuming the reactant.
+For larger clusters, however, the particles will consume the reactant within the cluster faster than diffusion can transport fresh reactant to the cluster.